This post may contain affiliate links. Please see my disclosure policy.

 - Line an 8-inch baking dish with parchment paper.
 Combine heavy cream, butter, bourbon, and salt in a heavy saucepan over medium-high heat.
 Once mixture boils, immediately remove from heat and set aside.

 - Combine maple syrup and sugar in a large heavy saucepan over medium-high heat and heat to 280°F. Stir just at the beginning with a heatproof spatula; stop stirring once sugar begins to melt.
-When the sugar mixture reaches 280°F, carefully pour heavy cream mixture into it (stand back; the ingredients will bubble and spatter).
-Continue to cook mixture until it reaches 250°F.
+Continue cooking without stirring until the sugar mixture reaches 280°F.